Children’s Books Are a Source of Endless — and Relevant — Inspiration

 Many design projects hold this power of potential immersion: first, to create an inviting new world, and second to explore the rules governing that world.
 Particularly with long-form projects like whitepapers, ebooks or microsites, designers must involve their audiences in self-creating the narrative as a joint venture.
 For a complex message to resonate, audiences must buy into the complexity first before going deeper.

-Press Here by Hervé Tullet works similar magic before your eyes.
+Press Here by Hervé Tullet is one of those children’s books that works similar magic before your eyes.
 (Its cover image opens today’s post.)
 Jaded, videogame-loving kids who drag their feet toward reading-time will leap to interact with Tullet’s clever, graphics-forward narrative.
 Press a dot and, on the next page, it shivers to life, coughing up additional dots.
 Press again, and on subsequent pages the dot grows bigger, then tinier, zigzags and caroms in crazy directions.

 The book meets you with an open hand immediately and demands: will you come along with me?
 Like author-illustrator Tullet, designers must create the drama inherent to a project, set the stakes, and posit an alluring-sounding journey.
 Audiences won’t willingly follow along you unless you first lead.